Gums

 Calculus forms on teeth from plaque and food debris that doesn’t get fully flossed and brushed off.
 This material is usually very hard – like cement.
 In smokers, it is especially tenacious.
 This is because the smoke quickly dries the plaque on the surfaces, making it very hard.
 It becomes “smoked” on.
 As a result, smokers often have exponential periodontal disease.
 If you smoke, brushing BEFORE you smoke can help reduce this effect.

-A large source of cavities and gum disease comes from a lack of SUFFICIENT flossing.
+An big source of cavities and gum disease comes from a lack of SUFFICIENT flossing.
 In my experience, it takes about 12 brush strokes with a manual toothbrush to fully get plaque off the surface of a tooth.
 One surface.
 Many teeth have 3 to 4 surfaces accessible to the brush.
 You want the floss to contact each the tooth surface where the brush can’t go: in-between teeth, and the back of the BACK-MOST tooth or teeth.
 Moving the floss up and down once is not enough.
 You must curl it around each in-between surface, and move it up-and-down several times to wipe the plaque off.
 I recommend 4-6 times each tooth surface.
+If you only floss at night, you may be leaving food in-between your teeth for an entire day.
+Breakfast, lunch, dinner… This can cause gum disease, bad breath, and the risk for cavities forming on these surfaces of teeth.
+Try to floss, even if briefly, after another meal in the day – especially if there was meat.
+Your oral health will benefit in the long run.

 Scaling and root planing is the first type of treatment for periodontal disease.
 It is often a procedure that can be over-prescribed.
 If seeing a new dentist and a sudden unexpected diagnosis of periodontal disease is given with a large dental bill, it can be very helpful to get a second opinion.
 Lots of things need to be considered when prescribing this treatment, particularly: (1) whether you’ve had the procedure before and your condition is STABLE rather than progressing (a new dentist may not know its history), (2) whether the diagnosis was in fact accurate, and (3) whether you should see a specialist, rather than continue the same pattern of cleanings.